tenstorrent/tt-inference-server/benchmarking/README.md

 The vLLM benchmarking script is https://github.com/tenstorrent/vllm/blob/dev/examples/offline_inference_tt.py

+It is recommended to run the vLLM model implementation via `docker run`, at tt-inference-server/vllm-tt-metal-llama3-70b/README.md.

 To measure performance for a single batch (with the default prompt length of 128 tokens):
 ```bash
 export WH_ARCH_YAML=wormhole_b0_80_arch_eth_dispatch.yaml